aaparicio87/mywatchlist/README.md

 If you have any issues with the project, please check the following steps:

-.
-Make sure you have the latest version of Node.js installed.
+1. Make sure you have the latest version of Node.js installed.
-.
-Clear the cache and reinstall the dependencies by running the following commands:
+2. Clear the cache and reinstall the dependencies by running the following commands:

 ```
 rm -rf node_modules
 bun install
 ```

-.
-Check that your development environment is properly configured for React Native.
+3. Check that your development environment is properly configured for React Native.

 ## Design Decisions & Known Limitations

 ### Design Decisions:

-.
-Built with Expo for rapid development and cross-platform compatibility .
-Uses prebuild approach for access to native modules while maintaining Expo workflow .
-Uses bun for fast and reliable package management
+1. Built with Expo for rapid development and cross-platform compatibility
+2. Uses prebuild approach for access to native modules while maintaining Expo workflow
+3. Uses bun for fast and reliable package management
-.
-Uses React Native Elements for UI components
+4. Uses React Native Elements for UI components

 ### Known Limitations:

-.
-Requires prebuild step before first run (adds setup complexity) .
-Native module additions require prebuild regeneration
+1. Requires prebuild step before first run (adds setup complexity)

+2. Native module additions require prebuild regeneration

 ### Future Improvements

-Given more time, I would enhance this project by implementing automated testing with @testing-library/react-native and Maestro for E2E testing and implementing proper error boundaries with crash reporting with Sentry.
+Given more time, I would enhance this project by:

-Additionally, I would add a comprehensive documentation with component storybooks for better developer experience.
+1. Implementing automated testing with @testing-library/react-native
+   and Maestro for E2E testing and implementing.

+2. Proper error boundaries with crash reporting with Sentry.

+3. Implementing routing with expo-router, recomended by Expo.